space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

 For other services such as `SS14.Watchdog` you ALSO need the [ASP .NET Core 8 Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) (included in .NET 8 SDK).

 ### Setting Rules
-By default, the server ships with the rules that are used on Wizard's Den servers.
+By default, the server ships with no rules.
 To set custom rules for your own server:

+1. Fork the project if you have not already (which means also [setting up development environment](./setting-up-a-development-environment.md))
-1. Add a file with your rules to the `Resources/ServerInfo/` directory.
+2. Add a guidebook file with your rules in the `Resources/ServerInfo/Guidebook/ServerRules` directory.
+Follow the format of `DefaultRules.xml`
+3. Add a guidebook prototype entry in `Resources/Prototypes/Guidebook/rules.yml`.
+Pointing to the newly created guidebook text file file you made.
-2. Set the `server.rules_file` CCVar with the base name of your rules file (just the file name without the leading path).
+4. Set the `server.rules_file` CCVar to the ID you set in the guidebook prototype you made in the previous step.

 ### Public Hub Server - Getting your server on the launcher's list